 3. Create vertical space between grass, shrubs and trees.
 (More Info Here)

-4. Remove fallen leaves, needles, twigs, bark, cones, and small branches.
-However, they may be permitted to a depth of three inches.
+4. Remove fallen leaves, needles, twigs, bark, cones, and small branches if their depth exceeds three inches.

-5. Keep 10 feet of clearance around exposed wood piles, down to bare mineral soil, in all directions.
+5. Keep 10 feet of bare mineral soil around exposed wood piles, in all directions.

 6. Clear areas around outbuildings and propane tanks.
-Keep 10 feet of clearance to bare mineral soil and no flammable vegetation for an additional 10 feet around their exterior.
+Keep 10 feet of bare mineral soil clearance in all directions, and no flammable vegetation for an additional 10 feet around th exterior of this clearance.

 More Defensible Space Resources for a Deeper Dive

-• [Click Here] Fire tends to travel fastest uphill by preheating dried vegetation from below and making it easier to ignite.
+• [Click Here] Fire tends to travel fastest uphill by preheating dried vegetation from below and making it easier to ignite this vegetation.
 The steeper the slope, the faster a fire will spread.
 If you live on a slope in a canyon or on a ridge, consider these additional precautions.

 • [Download Here] The objective of this research project was to provide scientific data to evaluate the effectiveness of the 0–5 ft noncombustible zone as currently defined and determine whether a larger or smaller distance for this zone is warranted.